-Located in a natural box canyon, Seven Falls is 181 feet of stunning waterfalls.
-The Colorado Springs’ attraction made National Geographic’s list of International Waterfalls, the only one in Colorado to do so.
-Some have dubbed in the “Grandest mile of scenery in Colorado”.
-Seven Falls is a series of 7 cascading waterfalls.
+Located in a natural box canyon and open daily year-round, Seven Falls has 181 feet of stunning waterfalls.
+The Colorado Springs attraction made National Geographic’s list of International Waterfalls, the only one in Colorado to do so.

-In the summer the Colorado Springs’ waterfalls are lit up at night.
+With a series of 7 cascading waterfalls, in the summer the waterfalls are lit up at night.
 Hike along 224 steps to the top or take an in-mountain elevator 14 stories to the Eagles Nest Lookout.
 Evening is a special time to visit the falls, as they are lit up at night.